 If you’re a breastfeeding mum and are having difficulties because of your low milk supply, you know the struggle to find accessible, delicious, and effective food to increase your breastmilk supply is real.
-But did you know that adding dates nutrition to your diet may significantly improve your breastmilk supply?
-Dates fruit benefits
+But did you know that adding dates during breastfeeding may significantly improve your breastmilk supply?

 Dates are delicious when eaten on their own—their chewy texture, combined with a distinct sweetness, make dates a delight to eat.
 But they are not just good for the taste buds, dates fruit benefits are not to be ignored, too.
 This includes boosting your breastmilk supply.

 It’s a natural source of energy

 The body needs carbohydrates for energy, and producing breastmilk takes up even more energy than usual.
 According to a study found that your body needs an extra 500 calories to have the energy it needs to produce sufficient breastmilk.
 A cup of dates would roughly give you the necessary calories to keep up with breastfeeding.